EryiXie/PlaneRecNet/README.md

      num_gt_for_class = sum([1 for x in gt_classes if x == 0])
      ...
 ```
-As described, the old wrong implemented and misunderstood "num_gt_for_class=1" resulted that the average percision was calculated only considering one instance per image.
+As described, the old wrongly implemented and misunderstood "num_gt_for_class=1" resulted that the average percision was calculated only considering one instance per image.
 Therefore, the results were completely **wrong**.
 But luckily, I use the same code to evaluate PlaneRCNN and PlaneAE, so the conclusion of the paper is still valid, in my opinion.

 # Citation